 - Lifts the nipples, improves the breast shape and increases the size of the breasts

 - Combined breast uplift with lipofilling (fat injections)

-- Lift the nipples, improves the breast shape and increases the size of the breasts without the need for breast implants.
+- Lifts the nipples, improves the breast shape and increases the size of the breasts without the need for breast implants.
 Also has the benefit of improved contour of the area where the fat is taken from e.g. thighs/abdomen.